lucas874/swarm-composition-artifact/README.md

 Now, please press `1` followed by `Enter` to run the kick-the-tires script.
 This will run:
 1. A shortened version of the accuracy experiment described in the paper.
 2. A shortened version of the performance experiment described in the paper.
-3. Execute a swarm implementing the Warehouse || Factory protocol, which is given as an example the paper.
+3. Execute a demonstration swarm implementing the Warehouse || Factory protocol, which is given as an example the paper.

 The experiments take about 2-3 minutes to run.
-The demo running after the experiments will not exit on its own -- once the demo has finished the user is instructed to close the window running the demo.
+The demonstration running after the experiments will not exit on its own -- once the demonstration has finished the user is instructed to close the window running the demo.

 **NOTE:** When running the Warehouse || Factory demo **the terminal window is split in four** this is the normal and expected behavior.
-When the demo is over, the user is prompted to press `CTRL+C` to exit the demo.
+When the demonstration is over, the user is prompted to press `CTRL+C` to exit the demo.
 The demo does not close automatically, so the output generated by running the swarms can be inspected.
 When the demo has finished running the output will look like to the following:
 ```bash
 ...                                                    | ...
 Robot.
 State is: ...                                   │ Forklift.
 State is: ...